 top of page

-Push Pull Matters(2023)
+Push Pull Matters (2023/2024)

 a dance performance project with tools, body and structure

-Push Pull Matters is a performance about standardized ways of moving the body throughout different cultures and time periods, focusing on the relationships between bodies and tools.
-The audience will see dancers exploring the movements by assembling and disassembling wearable structures; extended bodies made of rope, fishing nets, and wooden sticks.
-Dancers from different cultural backgrounds dance with the structure and it is consequently processed, dismantled, and respectfully misused in an attempt to discover a new standard.
+The audience will witness dancers exploring the relations between body and object by dancing in unison with ropes, sticks and nets, and assembling and disassembling structures.
+Dancers from different cultural backgrounds dance with the structure and it is consequently processed, dismantled, and respectfully misused in an attempt to discover a new relations between body and objects.

 Creation and performance: Katarina Skår Lisa, Riina Kalmi and Yohei Hamada

-Scenography/Costume design: Olga Regitze
+Scenography and Costume design: Olga Regitze

 Lighting design: Randiane Sandboe